 In the University documents regarding self-enrollment, references will be made to Advisement (ADV) Holds.
 The Law School has NOT placed these holds on most students’ records.
 The exceptions to this are:

 - Joint degree students.
 All joint degree students will have ADV holds on their records.
-Before joint degree students can register for classes, they must come to the Law School Registrar’s Office to have the ADV hold lifted before their scheduled appointment time begins.
+Before joint degree students can register for classes, they must complete the Joint Degree Update Form and submit it to the Registrar's Office to have the ADV hold lifted before their scheduled appointment time begins.

 - Mandatory bar exam preparation session.
 Students who fail to attend the mandatory bar exam preparation session will have ADV holds placed on their account until such time as they meet with Rob Wible to receive the information conveyed at that session.